Policies

 III.
 APPLICATION AND APPROVAL

-Responsibility for the selection of exhibits resides with the Art Advisory Committee consisting of the Programming Coordinator, Library Board Chair or Board representative, and a local artist or art teacher.
-All potential exhibitors must complete a display application to be submitted to the Art Advisory Committee.
+Responsibility for the selection of temporary exhibits resides with the Programming Coordinator with guidance, if needed, from the Library Director.
+All potential exhibitors must complete an Art Exhibit Application to be submitted to the Program Coordinator.
 This form is available at the Circulation Desk or online on the library’s website.

-Taking the recommendations of the Art Advisory Committee into account, the Library Director reserves the final authority to approve art exhibits.
+All pieces proposed for exhibit are subject to approval by the Program Coordinator and Library Director.
 Granting of permission to display materials does not imply Library endorsement of content or points of view.

 IV.
 LIBRARY & ARTIST RESPONSIBILITIES